Comparison · Congressional Trading Intelligence

 Both platforms source from the same underlying STOCK Act periodic transaction reports filed with the Senate and House.
 GovGreed tracks 189,595 trades from 343 unique politicians (2012–2026), cross-referenced from two independent sources (QuiverQuant and FMP).
 Capitol Trades covers a similar range.
 The raw trade data is comparable; the difference is what each platform builds on top of it.

-GovGreed's signal scoring engine weighs 7 layers: (1) politician quality scoring based on historical win rates, (2) herd detection when 3+ politicians converge on the same ticker, (3) bill-trade correlation from 256,112 trade-bill timing matches, (4) technical analysis including RSI and volume surge, (5) sector momentum scoring, (6) campaign contribution patterns from 565 FEC-matched records, and (7) lobbying alignment from 2,101 lobbying-trade patterns.
-Each trade receives a composite score from 0–100 across all active layers.
+GovGreed's signal scoring combines: politician quality based on historical win rates, herd detection when 3+ politicians converge on the same ticker, bill-trade correlation from 256,112 trade-bill timing matches, technical analysis (RSI, volume surge), sector momentum, campaign contribution patterns from 565 FEC-matched records, and lobbying alignment from 2,101 lobbying-trade patterns.
+Each trade receives a composite score from 0–100.

 Does Capitol Trades have an API?